Designing Ubiquiti’s EV Charger System

 To expand this ecosystem, the company set out to enter the EV charging space and develop a charger product that integrates natively into its existing infrastructure.

-The hardware’s form factor and specifications were already finalized (Android-based, 10.1-inch touch display), but the product had no defined user experience, usage flows, or strategic direction.
-I joined the project to establish the UX foundation from scratch.
+The hardware’s form factor and specifications were already finalized, but the product lacked a defined user experience, usage flows, and system behavior.
+I joined the project to define the UX foundation, including core interaction models, user flows, and the overall product strategy across different users, touchpoints, and real-world scenarios.

-References gathered from online sources and user-uploaded content, organized in FigJam for internal discussion and comparison.
+References gathered from online sources and CX insights, organized in FigJam for internal discussion and comparison.

 To design a charging system that works across enterprise environments, I first defined the key user roles involved and their distinct responsibilities.